cudmore/protocols/worley-shuler-prairie.md

 Then, on main computer, browse to http://10.16.81.61:5010

+# Acquiring images with Prairie View

+This is beyond the scope of this recipe.
+You are on your own.

+## Turning the laser on/off with Prairie View

+ - Turn on laser in '2-P Laser' tab
+ - Open the laser shutter in '2-P Laser' tab
+ - **Important**.
+At the end of imaging, be sure to turn off the 2P laser (using '2-P Laser' tab) before exiting Prairie View software.
+When the laser is on, the soft white light on top of the actual laser box (behind the scope) will be on.
+Always check this to verify you have turned off the laser.
+If you forget to turn off the laser, you need to run Prairie View again and turn it off in the '2-P Laser' tab.

 ## Fiji

 Prairie View saves all acquired images in individual Tiff files, it does not ever save a single Tiff stack.
 Prairie View saves all acquisition parameters into an xml file.